-Phentermine is used togther with diet and exercise to treat obesity (overweight) in people with risk factors such as high blood pressure, high cholesterol, or diabetes.
+Phentermine is used together with diet and exercise to treat obesity (overweight) in people with risk factors such as high blood pressure, high cholesterol, or diabetes.

-Phentermine may also be used for other purposes not listed in this medication guide.
+Phentermine may also be used for purposes not listed in this medication guide.

 Adipex 37.5 mg